 Ruth Simsa (WU) recently gave a lecture at the University of Seville, following the invitation of her FAB-MOVE colleague Richard Pfeilstetter (US).
-In her presentation, the Austrian researcher critically discussed different perspectives of social entrepreneurship with special regard to its implications on the third sector in Spain and Austria.
+In her presentation, the Austrian researcher critically discussed different perspectives of social entrepreneurship with special regard to its implications on the Third Sector in Spain and Austria.
 Ruth additionally presented a few results of the FAB-MOVE project, aiming to analyze and compare the situation of European social entrepreneurs in different national contexts.

-Stephanie Dziuba-Kaiser (WWU) has successfully concluded her three-months secondment to the University of San Andrés (UdeSA), Buenos Aires.
+Stephanie Dziuba-Kaiser (WWU) has successfully concluded her three-month secondment to the University of San Andrés (UdeSA), Buenos Aires.
 During her stay, Stephanie explored the conditions of civil society participation within the framework of regional organisations with a special emphasis on sexual and reproductive health issues.
 She met with local practitioners and researchers and attended two regional conferences in Buenos Aires and Montevideo.
 Moreover, she used the opportunity to discover the political past and present and - at times - the beauty of Argentina.

 The International Society for Third-Sector Research (ISTR) hosted its "11th Latin American & the Caribbean Network Conference" at the Universidad de los Hemisferios and the Universidad Andina Simon Bolivar in Quito, Ecuador, from 18th to 20th October.
 FAB-MOVE was altogether represented there by researchers Annette Zimmer (WWU), Mariana Lomé (UdeSA) and Ruth Simsa (WU), who provided an insight into the project's preliminary results focussing on Latin America and Spain within the scope of an academic panel.